trislett/TFCE_mediation/README.md

 * convert-surface now supports exporting the [Polygon File Format (PLY)](https://en.wikipedia.org/wiki/PLY_(file_format)).
 Statistic files (*.mgh) can now be painted on the vertices with specifying a threshold range (e.g 0.95 1 for pFWE corrected images) with an either red-yellow or blue-lightblue color scheme (as well as all [matplotlib color schemes](https://matplotlib.org/examples/color/colormaps_reference.html)).
 So now you can 3D print your surface based results!
 * A few examples of the high quality (3840x2160) render of painted results of the ?h.mean.area.00.mgh from 0.1mm to 1.0mm using the 'jet' colormap [right](https://github.com/trislett/tm_addons/blob/master/4kRender/MeanArea_transparent_right.png), [rostral](https://github.com/trislett/tm_addons/blob/master/4kRender/MeanArea_transparent_rostral.png), and [superior](https://github.com/trislett/tm_addons/blob/master/4kRender/MeanArea_transparent_superior.png).
 The surfaces were rendered using [Blender](https://www.blender.org/) and exported *.ply objects.
+* A sample blender scene for making figures can be downloaded from [here](https://github.com/trislett/tm_addons/blob/master/BlenderScene/Sample_Scene.blend). n.b., when importing a new *ply object, the scale will need to be reduced.
 * wiki is slowly becoming alive

 03-05-2017